2010–2017 Toronto serial homicides: Project Prism

-On October 3, plainclothes police officers arrived at Dom's Auto Parts in Courtice, Ontario, 70 km northeast of Toronto.
-They were canvassing businesses for McArthur's 2004 Dodge Caravan, which owner Dominic Vetere confirmed he had purchased on September 16.
-The police found it intact and had it towed away, also copying surveillance video of McArthur visiting the shop.
+On October 3, plainclothes officers visited at Dom's Auto Parts in Courtice, Ontario, 70 km northeast of Toronto, where owner Dominic Vetere confirmed he had purchased McArthur's Caravan on September 16.
+Police found it intact and had it towed away, also copying surveillance video of McArthur visiting the shop.
 Vetere said that officers later told him that they had found trace amounts of blood in the vehicle.
 This blood was identified as Kinsman's.

-Court documents show that in November cadaver dogs were brought to a Mallory Crescent residence in the Leaside neighbourhood of Toronto.
-McArthur had an arrangement to tend to the owners' yard in exchange for storage space in their garage for his landscaping equipment.
+Court documents show that, in November, cadaver dogs were brought to a Mallory Crescent residence in the Leaside neighbourhood of Toronto.
+McArthur had an arrangement to tend to the owners' yard in exchange for storage space in their garage.
 The dogs did not indicate any human remains.
 A camera was installed to monitor the garage.
 Police also obtained a log of McArthur's key fob for his apartment.
 With this and a tracking warrant for his cellphone, they built a timeline of the day Kinsman went missing.

-DNA evidence from McArthur's van which matched Kinsman and Esen allowed investigators to obtain a general warrant for McArthur's apartment on December 4.
-Police then covertly entered McArthur's residence and cloned his computer's hard drive.
-On December 5, after consultation with the community, Project Prism issued a warning about dating apps, urging users to exercise caution when meeting someone.
+DNA evidence from the Caravan matched Kinsman and Esen, which allowed investigators to obtain a general warrant for McArthur's apartment on December 4.
+Police covertly entered his residence and cloned his computer's hard drive.

-In a December 8 news conference, Project Prism investigators said they had completed 62 witness interviews, 28 judicial authorizations and assigned 308 actions of which 225 had been completed.
+In a December 8 news conference, investigators stated they had completed 62 witness interviews, 28 judicial authorizations and assigned 308 actions, of which 225 had been completed.
 Police had also conducted searches, utilizing resources from the mounted and canine units; on one occasion a drone was used.
 They said that they had no evidence to link the disappearances.

 The investigation picked up in January 2018, when Idsinga noted they had many 15-hour days and a 72-hour stretch of intensive investigation in mid-January.
-On January 17, two pieces of evidence came to light directly connecting McArthur to the disappearances of Esen and of Kinsman.
-A partial download from McArthur's computer, which was going through forensic analysis of deleted files, yielded post-mortem photos of the victims that day.
+On January 17, two pieces of evidence came to light directly connecting McArthur to Esen and Kinsman.
+A partial download from his computer, which was going through forensic analysis of deleted files, yielded post-mortem photos of the victims.
 Round-the-clock surveillance was put on McArthur, with instructions that he should be immediately arrested if observed "alone with anyone".